vipinbihari/blog_cms/project_layout.md

     -   `ResponsiveImage.astro`: Astro component for handling responsive images, likely integrating with Astro's image optimization or custom image solutions to serve appropriately sized images.
     -   `ShareButtons.jsx`: React component providing social media sharing buttons for posts.
     -   `TableOfContents.jsx`: React component to automatically generate and display a table of contents for a page, typically for long articles.
+    -   `ThemeToggle.jsx`: React component to allow users to switch between light and dark themes.
+    -   `SearchBar.jsx`: React component that renders the responsive site-wide search bar (full input on large screens, magnifier icon with overlay input on smaller screens).
+It fetches the static JSON index and filters results client-side.
     -   `layout/`: Subdirectory for components that are part of the main page layouts.
         -   `ConfigurableFooter.astro`: Astro component for the site footer, likely pulling data from the blog configuration (e.g., copyright, social links).
         -   `ConfigurableHeader.astro`: Astro component for the site header, including navigation, logo, and possibly theme toggle, configured via blog settings.